|

 Then pull up a topographic map of that same area.
 Ask students what they see on this map.
 This is a great time to demonstrate a quick lesson on reading contour lines and show how you can tell the terrain of the area.
 Point out areas with steep slopes or flat land.

-Students can work in partners to create a Venn diagram or T-chart showing the differences between the two types of maps.
+Students can collaborate to create a Venn diagram or T-chart showing the differences between the two types of maps.

 2. Latex/Nitrile Glove Topographic Map Activity